Lakeway's Premier Cosmetic

 If you’re looking to save time and achieve fantastic results, our treatment is a great choice.

-Yes, you can whiten your teeth while using Invisalign.
-However, it's best to remove your Invisalign trays during the whitening process.
 If your retainer irritates your gums, wait 24-48 hours after treatment before putting it back in to avoid discomfort.
 Always consult with your orthodontist before starting any whitening treatment to ensure it aligns with your specific dental plan.

 We use a cheek retractor to gently open your mouth for better access to your teeth.
 If your lip fillers are recent, this might affect their settling.
 It's best to consult your doctor about how long you should wait after a filler treatment before teeth whitening.

 Whitening doesn't harm metal or dental work.
 Our whitening agent's main ingredient is strong hydrogen peroxide.
-Low-quality dental jewelry, which might use weaker cement or glue than dental offices, may or may not be affected by the whitening.
+Low-quality dental jewelry, which might use weaker cement or glue than dental offices, and may or may not be affected by the whitening.
 However, patients with dental jewelry usually undergo treatment without any issues.

 No, we do not accept FSA, HSA, or Flex Spending cards.
 We are a cosmetic teeth whitening practice, not a licensed dental office.
 These types of accounts typically cover medical or dental expenses, and as we focus solely on cosmetic treatments, our services do not qualify.